unisonweb/website/src/compare-lang/unison-for-java-devs.md

 ### Abilities

-One approach to defining behavioral contracts in Unison is through **abilities**, and if you're familiar with Java's interfaces, you have a good starting point for an intuition of what they do.
+One approach to defining behavioral contracts in Unison is through **abilities**.
 Abilities are a way to describe a set of operations, typically ones which involve some kind of effect, without dictating how that contract must be fulfilled.

 This is how we might define a simple logging ability in Unison.
 We don't care where the log messages go, just that we can capture a text value and log it.